 Your pet might need additional vaccines depending on where you're going.
 Talk to your vet and find out what animal illnesses are common in the countries you’re planning to visit and whether you’ll need to vaccinate your pet against them.

-What documents are needed for pets to travel?
+Know the documents needed for pets to travel

 This is a really important point, and it's difficult for us to comment on everything here since things change quickly.